mschemmel/genfuncR/README.md

 # gvizR
-Collection of R functions to visualize genomic features
+A home for R functions I use myself to visualize genomic features.
+Will grow over time.

 ## genearrow